TRUFFLE - Fast shared segment and ancestry estimation.

 Input/Output control

-Output a list of identified segments in the file truffle.segments
+Output a list of identified segments in the file truffle.segments--out X

 Change the name of the output files.
 The results will be stored in the files X.ibd and X.segments